drormeir/BananaCollectorRL/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 ![Kernel][image2]

+# Usage
+The jupyter notebook `Navigation_Test.ipynb` imports all necessary dependencies and the python files of this project.